 - The canthus: this is the corner of the eyes where the upper eyelid meets the lower eyelid.
-The inner corner of the eyes is called a medial canthus.
+The inner eye corner is called the medial canthus.
 The outer corner of the eyes is called the lateral canthus.

-- The epicanthal fold: This is a trait commonly seen in people of East Asian descent.
+- The epicanthal fold (or epicanthic fold): This is a trait commonly seen in people of East Asian descent.
 It's the fold on the upper eyelid that covers the medial canthus.

 So what exactly is epicanthoplasty?